timschott/timschott.github.io/projects/sbotus.md

 Gwern's [lovely guide](https://www.gwern.net/GPT-2) to all things gpt-2 also served as a helpful primer while conducting this learning exercise.
 Gwern, in fact, works with poetry in their writeup, and this area of focus naturally intrigues me a great deal.

-From there, I created my own [Colab notebook](https://github.com/timschott/kratos/blob/master/gpt2.ipynb) that finetunes a model for an inputted text file.
+From there, I created my own [Colab notebook](https://github.com/timschott/kratos/blob/master/gpt2.ipynb) that fine tunes a model for an inputted text file.
 A Colab notebook is Google's take on the popular Jupyter notebook.
 I'm a big fan of all things Google cloud and this service is no exception; you're offered free GPU access and the ability to synchronize files from Google Drive to the VM.
-I used a cloud based set up because getting tensorflow-gpu installed a Mac is extremely tedious.
+I used a cloud based set up because getting `tensorflow-gpu` installed on a Mac is extremely tedious.

 Feel free to work through the notebook itself, but I'll summarize the important parts of it here.